Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 As mentioned above, we expect reads to span all types of genomic features in a WGS experiment.
 However, in other types of experiments we may have very specific expectations of where alignments should be loacted.

-For example, in RNA-seq, read should only align to regions that are transcribed, as libraries are prepared from the transcriptome.
+For example, in RNA-seq, reads should only align to regions that are transcribed, as libraries are prepared from the transcriptome.
 The figure below shows an example region with some RNA-seq alignments to hg38.

-** WGS alignments vs RNA-seq alignments in hg19 **
+**WGS alignments vs RNA-seq alignments in hg19**
 ![](../figures/igv-rnaseq.png)

-Reads clearly line up over exons and span introns, which fits with our expectation that on the transcribed regions should contain alignments.
+Reads clearly line up over exons and span introns, which fits with our expectation that only the transcribed regions should contain alignments.
 If this is not the case, something may be wrong (check loaded genome version!).

 ---

 ## Visualizing signal tracks and genomic regions with IGV

 IGV also allows us to visualize a number of other genomic file types beyond BAM and VCF files.
 Very often in genomics experiments, we are interested in identifying regions of the genome that demonstrate increased signal compared to background.
-For example, DNA regions immunoprecipitated with a trnascription-factor specific antibody in a ChIP-seq experiment.
+For example, DNA regions immunoprecipitated with a transcription-factor specific antibody in a ChIP-seq experiment.

 In such experiments, we are usually interested in **which regions** show increased signal, which we call *peaks* and often store the genomic corrdinates for these peaks in BED format.